Which city is cheaper, Malaga or Santorini?

 Santorini is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

-You'll find live music and food around the welcoming destination of Malaga.
+You'll find live music and food around the friendly destination of Malaga.
 The old town is one of the main draws for visitors.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This port city offers a variety of activities to choose from.

 It's hard to know how much time to spend in Santorini.
 For many, it makes a great getaway for five days.
 People enjoy relaxing at one of the resorts.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find food and scuba diving and snorkeling around the welcoming port city of Malaga.
+You'll find food and scuba diving and snorkeling around the friendly port city of Malaga.
 The length of your ideal trip is an individual decision.
 If you have five days, this port city makes for a great vacation.
 Exploring the old town is a popular activity.
 Most people head to the area for the nightlife.
 Five days should give you a good understanding of everything this port city has to offer.

-Many travelers enjoy the nightlife and food when visiting the stunning destination of Santorini.
+Many travelers enjoy the nightlife and food when visiting the historic destination of Santorini.
 This island offers a variety of activities to choose from.
 Travelers enjoy the resorts in the area as well.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

 Malaga is a popular choice for travelers.
 One week here is typical.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Malaga, one week is sufficent for most.
 It will give you the chance to have new experiences.